Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (b) Promote renewable energy/energy efficiency?

 The Energy Transition Law of August 2015 sets out ambitious targets for the increase of renewable energy sources by 2030.
 Financial incentives include an additional premium paid to the renewable energy producer (as compensation for the difference between its actual income and a reference market price).
-Regulatory incentives include an increased authorisation threshold (from 12 to 50 megawatts), clearer litigation rules for offshore wind farms, simplified bids, etc.
+Regulatory incentives include an increased authorisation threshold (from 12 to 50 megawatts), clearer litigation rules for offshore wind farms and simplified bids.

-For the promotion of energy efficiency, the Energy Transition Law also introduced various incentive mechanisms for the renovation of existing buildings, including tax credits, reduced value-added tax, energy-saving certificates and premiums, eco-loan, etc.
+For the promotion of energy efficiency, the Energy Transition Law also introduced various incentive mechanisms for the renovation of existing buildings, including tax credits, reduced value-added tax, energy-saving certificates and premiums (eg, eco-loans).

 What regulations are in place to protect biodiversity and natural areas?

 Regulations for the protection of biodiversity and natural areas are mostly initiated and coordinated at EU level.
-France had also launched a first Biodiversity Strategy in 2004, which, however, did not reach the objective set out in the 1992 Convention on Biological Diversity to reduce the rate of biodiversity loss significantly by 2010.
+France had also launched a first Biodiversity Strategy in 2004, however, it did not reach the objective set out in the 1992 Convention on Biological Diversity to reduce the rate of biodiversity loss significantly by 2010.
 A Law on the Recovery of Biodiversity of Nature and Landscapes was finally passed in August 2016 (previous laws on the protection of nature and of landscapes dated back to, respectively, 1976 and 1993).
-From a legal perspective, the new statute provides a legal framework for the case law-derived indemnification of ecological damages (prejudice écologique), and introduces the ‘non-regression’ principle (according to which environmental protection shall only improve) and the ‘ecological solidarity’ principle (in order to reinforce the interactions between biodiversity preservation and human activities in local territories).
+From a legal perspective, the new statute provides a legal framework for the case law-derived indemnification of ecological damages and introduces the ‘non-regression’ principle (according to which environmental protection shall only improve) and the ‘ecological solidarity’ principle (in order to reinforce the interactions between biodiversity preservation and human activities in local territories).
 The statute also provides opportunities for brownfield land to potentially qualify as natural compensation units.